 The Academy operates in accordance with Statutes approved by the General Assembly of IUFoST.
 Amendments to the Statutes can be proposed by the Governing Council or by the Academy Executive Council, or by five members of the Academy, or by five members of the General Assembly and shall take effect immediately on approval by the General Assembly by a two-thirds majority.

-Election procedures: Nominations for election as Fellows are invited by the Secretary-General who is Secretary to the Executive Council formally during the twelve months leading up to an IUFoST World Congress, and may be made by Adhering Bodies, the IUFoST Governing Council and Fellows of the Academy.
+Election procedures: Nominations for election as Fellows are invited by the IUFoST Secretariat Office works in conjunction with the IUFoST Nominations and Elections Committee during the twelve months leading up to an IUFoST World Congress, and may be made by Adhering Bodies, the IUFoST Governing Council and Fellows of the Academy.
 Fellows of the Academy vote in the election of new Fellows.
 A two thirds (2/3) yes vote by electronic mail ballot of those Fellows voting in the election is required for election into the Academy.
 Newly elected Fellows are announced in advance of each IUFoST World Congress and the Fellows Induction Ceremony takes place during the World Congress.

-Documents and Communications Vehicles: IUFoST ppt presentations, background documents and Academy Initiatives in addition to information on IUFoST’s ongoing work in the areas of its working groups and task forces are available as needed for members of the ECA in the course of their work.
+Documents and Communications Vehicles: IUFoST PowerPoint presentations, background documents and Academy Initiatives in addition to information on IUFoST’s ongoing work are available as needed for members of the AEC in the course of their work.
 Business cards are available to all members of the Executive Council of the Academy if desired.

-Reporting: The Executive Council of the Academy officially reports through the office of the Secretary-General to the Governing Council and General Assembly.
+Reporting: The Executive Council of the Academy officially reports to the Governing Council and General Assembly.

 6. Resources and Budget

 Academy administrative costs are included in the general IUFoST operating budget.
 Funds required for specific projects are evaluated according to the resources available.
 Council members representing the Union at the request of IUFoST maybe reimbursed for their costs.